sodadata/docs/soda-library/check-suggestions.md

 ---
 layout: default
-title: Check Suggestions
+title: Adopt check Suggestions
 description: The Check Suggestions CLI assisstant is designed to simplify the process of auto-generating basic data quality checks in SodaCL.
-parent: Soda Library
+parent: Write SodaCL checks
 redirect_from:
 - /soda-cl/check-suggestions.html
 ---

-# Check suggestions
+# Adopt check suggestions

 *Last modified on {% last_modified_at %}*